top of page

 Reduces muscle soreness

 By doing some light exercise on the days between your sessions you get fresh blood to your aching muscles.
-This helps to get fresh oxygen to your muscles which removes waste products from your muscles such as lactate.
+This helps to get fresh oxygen to your muscles which removes waste products from your muscles.
 This means your muscles will become less sore and you can expect to be less stiff for your next session.

 Improves adaptations